byVirrox/portfolio_SET09102_Peter_Stibitz/week3_workflow.md

  **Workflow in GitHub**

  In GitHub you can find several captions in the taskbar in the Repo of the Team.
- One of them being the <ins>issues<ins>.
+ One of them being the <ins>issues</ins>.
 Here you will find all tasks/issues.
  You can assign them to yourself by clicking onto one of the issues, which doesn't have a Profile Picture in the right corner, indicating it is already assigned to someone.
  Then you can assign it to yourself.
 After that you should change it's status to in Progress.